credibledoc/credible-doc/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner-doc/README.md

 This documentation is generated from these templates:

 &&beginPlaceholder {
-    "className": "com.credibledoc.substitution.doc.module.substitution.resource.ResourcesListMarkdownGenerator",
+    "className": "com.credibledoc.substitution.content.generator.resource.ResourcesListMarkdownGenerator",
-    "description": "List of resources from classpath of the log-combiner-doc application.", "parameters": {"endsWith": ".md"}
+    "description": "List of resources from classpath of the log-combiner-doc application.", "parameters": {"endWith": ".md"}
 } &&endPlaceholder

 As you can notice, this generated document and its template have common parts, and this diff shows different parts.
-These different parts are placeholders and the content generated from these placeholders.
+These different parts are placeholders (at the left side) and the content generated from these placeholders (at the right side).
-TODO Kyrylo Semenko
 ![Image of differences between template and generated files](doc/img/diffBetweenTemplateAndGeneratedFiles.png)